guilhermehas/guilhermehas.github.io/posts/keyther.md

 In our work, we formalised a model of volatile memory that works like a memory table with pointers.
 Because of that, the copy is shallow.
 In addition, Solidty has arbitrarily nested data structures.
 Therefore, the formalisation creates an identity for each sub-structure, and nested structures are formalised as a list of fields.
+In addition, sub-structures that were never created are assigned to default values when trying to read them in the point the main structured was created in the symbolic execution.

 ## Storage